Bloodless surgery and medication avoids using donor blood transfusions . Goals of bloodless surgery include:

 Bloodless Surgery Center.
 Division of Cardiothoracic Surgery, St. Luke’s-Roosevelt website.
 Available at: http://www.slrctsurgery.com/bloodless.html.
 Accessed May 29, 2014.

-The Center for Bloodless Medicine & Surgery at Pennsylvania Hospital.
+Center for Bloodless Medicine & Surgery at Pennsylvania Hospital.
 Penn Medicine website.
-Available at: http://www.pennmedicine.org/bloodless.
+Available at: https://www.pennmedicine.org/for-patients-and-visitors/find-a-program-or-service/bloodless-medicine.
 Accessed May 29, 2014.

 Glossary of terms.
 Department of Cardiothoracic Surgery, University of Southern California website.
 Available at: http://www.cts.usc.edu/zglossary-cellsaver.html.
 Accessed May 29, 2014.